freenas/freenas-docs/userguide/storage.rst

 If a spare drive port is not available, a drive can be replaced with a larger one using the instructions in :ref:`Replacing a Failed Drive`.
-This process is slow and places the :system in a degraded state.
+This process is slow and places the system in a degraded state.
 Since a failure at this point could be disastrous, **do not attempt this method unless the system has a reliable backup.** Replace one drive at a time and wait for the resilver process to complete on the replaced